Gophers RBs Darius Taylor, Zach Evans out vs. Michigan State

 Against Michigan State, the Gophers' top backfield options were senior Sean Tyler, a transfer from Western Michigan, and redshirt sophomore Jordan Nubin.
 Tyler, who surpassed 1,000 rushing yards in 2021 and 2022 for the Broncos, has rushed 55 times for 222 yards for the Gophers.
 When Taylor left the Iowa game, Tyler took the bulk of the carries, rushing nine times for 23 yards.
 Nubin, a defensive back who moved to running back, has six carries for 25 yards this season.

-Linebacker Cody Lindenberg, who entered the season as the Gophers leading returning tackler but has yet to play this season because of a leg injury, was listed as questionable.
-Lindenberg took the field for early warmups, shirtless like some of his teammates, and was not working with a trainer as he had been in previous weeks.
-When the linebackers began early drills, Lindenberg was participating with them.
+Turns out, the main option was Nubin, who rushed 40 times for 204 yards and two fourth-quarter TDs.
+Tyler, who lost a fumble and turned a 15-yard gain into an 8-yard loss by catching a pass with his knee on the ground, carried only two times Saturday.

+On the offensive line, junior right guard Tyler Cooper, who has started all seven games this season, was listed as out and missed the game.
+True freshman Greg Johnson made his first career start in place of Cooper.

-The Gophers also announced that freshman wide receiver Cade Osterman and freshman defensive lineman Hayden Schwartz are out for the season.
-Others listed as out for Saturday's game were offensive linemen Tyler Cooper and Reese Tripp.
+The Gophers also announced that offensive lineman Reese Tripp was out for the game, while freshman wide receiver Cade Osterman and freshman defensive lineman Hayden Schwartz are out for the season.

+Cornerback Justin Walley was hurt while tackling a Spartans player early in the fourth quarter.
+He was tended to on the field, walked off with assistance and went into the injury tent.